dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 Sparsification is the process of removing redundant information from a model.
 The result is a **smaller and faster** model.

-This is how we can significantly speed up our YOLOv5 model, by a lot!
+This is how we speed up our YOLOv5 model, by a lot!

-[SparseML](https://github.com/neuralmagic/sparseml) is an open-source library by Neural Magic to sparsify neural networks.
+How do we do it?
+It's by using [SparseML](https://github.com/neuralmagic/sparseml) - an open-source library by Neural Magic.
-The sparsification is done by applying pre-made **recipes** to the model.
+With SparseML you can sparsify neural networks by applying pre-made **recipes** to the model.
 You can also modify the recipes to suit your needs.